seanevanlee/slot-machine-project/README.md

 ---

 Next Steps:

 For this MVP, 3 emojis is managable though I can increase number to approximately 5 to make the game more difficult for the user.

-Smooth out the spinning feature for each slot box.
+Both create and smooth out the spinning feature for each slot box.

 Add more sounds to keep the game exciting to the player.

 Make the jackpot a changing number and add a score counter.

 Other code that is scaleable to other holidays such as Valentines, 4th of July, etc.

 Will likely want to incorporate mobiile-first design though I imagine the majority of users would want to play a slot machine on a full browser?